gsbdarc/rcpedia/docs/services.md

     It is essential that you contact the [DARC team](mailto:gsb_darcresearch@stanford.edu){:target="_blank"} or the [GSB Library](https://www.gsb.stanford.edu/library){:target="_blank"} before trying to onboard data yourself.
 The DARC Team has vast experience working with various data formats and the Library has both legal (contract negotiation) and curation resources.
 By negotiating and onboarding data yourself, you put the School and the University risk.
 Data that may seem innocuous can contain Personal Identifiable Information or licensed data.

-- **Scenario one.** Let’s pretend that you’re an incoming faculty and you have several terabytes of data that you want to bring to Stanford.
-The DARC Team has this expertise and can deploy several tools from [Globus](/_user_guide/data_transfer/){:target="_blank"} to AWS’s Snowball to get your data loaded into our data ethos.
+- **Scenario one.** If you're an incoming faculty member with terabytes of data to bring to Stanford, the DARC Team can help.
+We specialize in using tools like [Globus](/_user_guide/data_transfer/){:target="_blank"} and AWS Snowball to securely transfer your data, including high-risk datasets, into our data infrastructure.
 We will work with the data regardless of security level, including high-risk data.

 - **Scenario two.** You want to research the prices of cars and how they fluctuate dependent upon investment into new technology.
 The data, from your perspective, only exists with one vendor and you wish to purchase the data.
 By engaging our team, we can help negotiate the terms and conditions in addition to haggling the best price for the data.